What to do in Raleigh for July 4th, 2022 (+ where to see fireworks)

 • Website: www.apexnc.org

-Apex is coming out strong for Independence Day in 2022.
-This is the first fireworks display the city is putting on.
+Apex is coming out strong for Independence Day in 2023.
 They’ll kick off at 9:30pm.

 The event will also have food trucks, bounce houses, and music!
 Bring your own chairs.
 No alcohol allowed.